lechemrc/lechemrc.github.io/_posts/2020-02-10-Eight_Months.md

 bigimg: /img/arif-wahid-y3FkHW1cyBE-unsplash.jpg
 ---

-It's hard to believe that it's been eight months.
+It's hard to believe it's been eight months.

 Over that time I've been so immersed in coding and other projects that I've barely updated my blog and portfolio.
 In fact, it's been 4 months since I have.
 In my Lambda education we've gone quickly from using pandas and doing simple regressions and classfications, to using Neural Networks to classify and predict based on various sources of data.
 It's been a whirlwind, to say the least.